 Stop right there.

 I’m having that!

-Without that throwaway comment from a podcast host, I wouldn’t have realised just how much of my success has happened, and was almost guaranteed to happen, because I had outsourced the hard work to my daily habits and routines.
+Without that throwaway comment from a podcast host, I wouldn’t have realised just how much of my success came from outsourcing the hard work to my daily habits and routines.

 I wouldn’t have created a 60-minute keynote on the power of morning routines.